elys-network/elys/x/amm/spec/02_state.md

 - `UseOracle` is set to true when the weights are dynamically calculated based on oracle.
 - `ExternalLiquidityRatio` is configured from external liquidity fetcher oracle
 - `WeightBreakingFeeMutliplier` is the parameter used to calculate weight breaking fee from weight break attribute.
-- `LpFeePortion` is the fee portion to be given to liquidity providers.
-- `StakingFeePortion` is the fee portion to be spent to stakeholders.
 - `WeightRecoveryFeePortion` is the fee portion to be spent on weight recovery.
 - `ThresholdWeightDiff` is the threshold weight difference from target weight when weight recovery treasury spending is enabled.